AnujSharma-05/stackit_odoo/README.md

 - 📁 **Image Optimization**: CDN, lazy loading
 - 📃 **Pagination**: Efficient data loading on frontend
 - 🧵 **Async Processing**: Event-driven architecture for votes and notifications

 ---

+## 🔮 Future Scope

+Here are some planned enhancements to make StackIt more robust and engaging:

+- 📡 **Real-time Notifications for All Users**
+  Broadcast important updates and mentions across the platform using WebSockets.

+- 🔖 **Bookmarking**
+  Save questions or answers for later review directly from the UI.

+- 🚩 **Content Flagging and Reporting**
+  Let users report inappropriate content for admin moderation.
+  ### 📷 Image Upload
+- `Multer` + `Cloudinary` support
+- Frontend preview + backend compression

+- 💸 **Donation System for Writers**
+  Enable users to financially support quality answer authors.

+---